xonixx/xonixx.github.io/revamp_define.md

 ### Checking against bash

-To guarantee that our parsing is consistent with bash the positive parse results [are cross-checked](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/parse_cli_N_test.awk#L27) against bash parsing.
+To guarantee that our parsing is consistent with bash, the positive parse results [are cross-checked](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/parse_cli_N_test.awk#L27) against bash parsing.

 ### Mglwnafh

-A by-product of this development was a tiny script [mglwn.awk](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/mglwnafh/mglwn.awk) that contains very simple includes implementation for AWK.
+A by-product of this development was a tiny script [mglwn.awk](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/mglwnafh/mglwn.awk) that contains a very simple includes implementation for AWK (core AWK lacks this feature).

 The idea is simple.
 You define the included dependencies inline in your AWK script, as a comment.
 Let's say we have a file `main.awk`: